CBI Due Diligence Process for Second Citizenship 2026

 The Due Diligence Process: Stage by Stage

-The following describes the sequential stages of the due diligence process for a Caribbean CBI application through NTL International as a government-authorized agent.
+The following describes the sequential stages of the due diligence process for a Caribbean CBI application through NTL as a government-authorized agent.
 Procedural details vary across jurisdictions; this represents the general framework.

 Agent Pre-Screening and Eligibility Assessment

-NTL International's specialized team conducts a structured pre-screening review.
+NTL's specialized team conducts a structured pre-screening review.
 This includes verification of document completeness, personal history consistency, sanctions database consultation, source of funds plausibility review, and identification of any potential disclosure issues.
 Clients are advised of any items requiring remediation before formal application is initiated.

 Timeline: 1 to 2 weeksApplication File Preparation and Compilation